Anton495/graph-isomorphism/README.md

 Connected graphs from the [BDM collection](https://users.cecs.anu.edu.au/~bdm/data/graphs.html) were tested.
 All graphs in a set are pairwise non-isomorphic.
 Before testing, graphs were grouped by trivial invariants:
-- number of vertices,
+- number of vertices
-- number of edges,
+- number of edges
-- degree sequence.
+- degree sequence

 **False positive pair** – a pair of graphs for which the algorithm incorrectly determines isomorphism on at least one pair of vertices.
 For each pair of graphs, all vertex pairs are checked.